zold-io/zold/README.md

 Grateful users of the system will pay "taxes" to your wallet for the maintenance of their wallets.

+## Frequently Asked Questions

+> Where are my PGP private/public keys?

+They are are `~/.ssh/id_rsa` (private key) and `~/.ssh/id_rsa.pub` (public key).
+Make sure you have a copy of your private key in some safe place.
+If you lose the public key, it's not a problem, since your wallet has it.
+But the private key is your personal asset.
+Anyone can use your wallet if he/she has the private key.
+Keep it safe and secure!

+> What is the best way to check the balance of the rewards collected by nodes?

+You just do `zold pull <Wallet_ID>` and the rewards (taxes) will be visible there.

+> Can I setup multiple nodes with one wallet address?

+Yes, you can run many nodes with the same wallet ID.

+> Is there a way to increase the number of threads in order to maximize computing power of multiple core machines?

+Yes, you can use `--threads` command line argument for your node and the number of threads will be as big as you wish.

 ## How to Contribute

 It is a Ruby command line gem.
 First, install